tarehart/kurts-musings/src/pages/essays/2023-07-06-parenting-playbook.md

 Which brings us back to that scene with the cheerios.
 Nancy had read this exact scenario in Faber, and stood ready with her lines.
 She was “fulfilling with fantasy”.
 She let Tyler know that his desire for cheerios was heard and understood.
 That his wishes matter.
 With this in hand, he easily settled for Rice Krispies.

 - - -

-Nancy, age 33 and Tyler, age one were off to the food market.
+Nancy, age thirty-three and Tyler, age one were off to the food market.
 Tyler was seated in the large metal wire shopping cart, facing Nancy but with his back to their movement through the store.
 Nancy noticed Tyler was getting a bit short-tempered, judged his blood-sugar was low, and gave him a bagel to chew on.
 She’d pay for it at check-out, whether he finished it or not.

 But there was little chance he’d have finished the bagel by check-out.
 Tyler was a very slow, deliberate eater.
 While this required extra time budgeting, he rarely brought anything back up, which was a fine trade.